 CrossFit is a great supplement to your running workout, but before you create your CrossFit / running plan, you need to ask yourself: what’s my ultimate fitness goal?
 It may sound like a simple question, but many people struggle to find an answer when they try to combine these two.
 If you want to make the most out of both of these sports at the same time, you shouldn’t because you’ll only end up hurting yourself especially if you’re training to a long-distance event such as a marathon.

-If you’d like to devote the same amount of time and attention to your CrossFit workouts while getting ready for a marathon, you’re putting yourself at risk of being injured and burnout.
+If you’d like to devote the same amount of time and attention to your CrossFit workouts while, you’re putting yourself at risk of being injured and burnout.
 To avoid that think about what’s your goal and what you’re striving for.
 Is it to prepare yourself for a marathon?
 To lose weight?
 Or maybe to improve your muscle mass?
 Whatever you choose and whichever decision you make, remember that’s not permanently.
 You can change your goals at whenever you feel like it, but just bear in mind that you should make one sport as your main focus while you’re reaching for that goal.

 CrossFit and Football

 All those who play football know how important good metabolic conditioning is for such a game, You’re required to have mental toughness, to be fast and strong to be successful in this sport.
 The NFL even developed CrossFit Football training because they realized that CrossFit has a great effect on players stimulating their condition during the game.
 With this kind of training football players are improving their metabolic conditioning, speed and strength that will help them in some of the most demanding parts of the game.